oyamo/electrify-x16/README.md

 # electrify-x16

-Custom Instruction Set Assembler and Simulator
+Custom Instruction Set Assembler and Simulator built with **Golang**

 The goal of this project is to create an assembler that can take text assembly code written for our custom instruction set and encode it into a bytecode format consisting of 16-bit numbers.
 This will allow us to more efficiently execute programs on our custom machine.